 Google Chrome is arguably one of the most popular browsers owing to its high performance.
 It also has numerous features such as password manager and extensions that enable users to do much more than just viewing web pages.
 However, this convenience comes at a high cost as working with Chrome heavily consumes CPU and RAM.
 Therefore, affecting the performance of other applications and overall system performance.
 This can lead to freezing, crashing and increase battery drainage of your computer.
-Fortunately, there are quick fixes you can try to resolve the issue.
+Fortunately, Google introduced a performance features for Chrome and there are also other quick fixes you can try to resolve the issue.
 This article discusses various ways to reduce memory and CPU usage of Google Chrome.

 Reduce Chrome Memory and CPU Usage